JuliaDiff/ForwardDiff.jl/README.md

 3. FAD of matrix functions based on [this](http://link.springer.com/chapter/10.1007%2F978-3-642-30023-3_7) publication.

 4. FAD using a number of Julia types introduced solely for the purpose of performing automatic differentiation.
-This is in a sense the most naive approach; it offers yet another FAD implementation, useful for benchmarking purposes and as an alternative tool for the user.
 This approach allows already to evaluate gradients, Jacobians and Hessians.
 It is currently being extended to support tensors.

 A tutorial will be provided soon.
 In the meantime, the `test` folder contains some examples.